seroburomalinoviy/seroburomalinoviy.github.io/resume_en.md

 - Developed the microservice architecture of the Back-end

-- Developed a REST API based on the Django Rest Framework.
-The application architecture has event-driven architecture elements that are implemented through Django Signals
+- Developed a REST API based on the Django Rest Framework

 - Developed integration with the service twine.org